j14159/j14159.github.com/source/_posts/2012-10-23-posterity-00-ia32-memory-management.markdown

 categories: [posterity, low level, Intel]
 ---

 Roughly 10 years ago, [Cameron](http://www.semisafe.com/) and I were roommates.
-At the time, he was getting into computer security and talking about NOP sleds and shell code and I ranted about how the Intel memory model _could_ prevent it if people used it correctly.
+At the time, he was getting into computer security, talking about NOP sleds and shell code while I ranted about how the Intel memory model _could_ prevent it if people used it correctly.
 Thankfully he talked me out of writing something antagonistic and a brief [introduction to Intel memory management](https://dl.dropbox.com/u/84389790/memory.pdf) resulted.

 There are some notable weaknesses including: